 Whether you are a single or partnered mom, get everyone in your family on board with your plan and communicate clearly and continuously your values, and how that is reflected in your spending decisions.
 For example:

 Then stick to it!
-No last-minute guilt allowed, even if under-the-Christmas tree looks a little sparse.
+Let go of mom guilt once and for all, even if under-the-Christmas tree looks a little sparse.
 Better that than a sparse bank account in the new year.

 Read more from Emma Johnson at WealthySingleMommy.